Please call the office 371-3100 or see the bulletin for Ministry contact information.

 Families for Life

 Families for Life provides a structure through which people of all ages and abilities can channel their energy and direct their efforts to be involved in pro-life ministry in our parish, diocese and community.
 Our purpose is to educate and raise awareness for the Church’s teaching regarding the sanctity of life, through parish programs, activities, and service projects.
 They include the Spiritual Adoption Program, Baby Shower for area pregnancy centers, Cross the Bridge for Life, Field of White Crosses, and various other opportunities to foster awareness for respect for life from conception to natural death.
 Planning meetings are held when needed.
-All parishioners invited to become involved.
+All parishioners are invited to become involved.

 Hearts and Hands